Near invariance of quasi-energy spectrum of Floquet Hamiltonians: Introduction

 \subsection{Discussion of main results}

 We begin by discussing more specifically the type of spectral localization we have in mind.
 First, fix a general quasi-momentum $\bk_\star$ and energy $E_\star$, and consider initial data which is ``$\varepsilon-$ spectrally localized'' with respect to $H^0$-- a Bloch wave-packet of band-width $\varepsilon$ (see Proposition \ref{prop:BLproj}).
 The (unforced) evolution of such data by $U^0(t)=e^{-iH^0t}$, on large finite time-scales, has the structure of a slowly-varying spatial and temporal modulation of Bloch modes with energy $E_\star$ and quasi-momentum $\bk_\star$.
 The slow evolution is described by an {\it effective Hamiltonian}, which is determined by the local character of the band structure (energy dispersion curves and eigenspaces) near $(\bk_\star,E_\star)$.
 The effective Hamiltonian captures the transport and spreading dynamics of such data.
+This work utilizes the existence of an effective Hamiltonian (and indeed, many known results, see Sec.\ \ref{sec:examples}) to answer Question \ref{q:piece_bal}.

 {\it We choose the forcing time-scale of our time-dependent Hamiltonian, $H^\varepsilon(t)$, so that there is a non-trivial interplay between the unforced transport dynamics and the effect of time-dependent forcing.} \footnote{Such balancing corresponds to what is typically done in experiments.
 For example, a wavepacket excitation is designed by a choice of a laser frequency and pulse band-width, and balanced with forcing to measure effects on experimentally accessible spatial and temporal scales.} The parameter $a\geq 1$ in \eqref{eq:lsa_bal} is chosen to achieve this balance of effects.
 For example, the choice $a=1$ in \eqref{eq:lsa_bal} is appropriate for the dynamics where our Bloch wavepacket is concentrated near a point where the dispersion is locally linear, thus allowing for simple transport or conical diffraction, for example.
 In Section \ref{sec:examples} we discuss a number of examples.